 For a schedule of the tickets and fines associated with cannabis, a summary of the Cannabis Act, and details around non-medical cannabis retail licenses from the Province of BC, click here.

 What is the role of the Town of Gibsons?

 The Town of Gibsons will have a role in responding to Federal and Provincial cannabis production, distribution, and sale referrals.
 It will also play a major role in Licensing Non-Medical Cannabis Retail Stores, including determining appropriate locations for cannabis retail stores within Town boundaries.
 In fact, the LCRB will not issue a licence unless the Town provides a positive recommendation that the licence be issued.

 *The Town does not have the power to control what type of cannabis gets sold within local cannabis dispensaries; that is strictly in the federal and provincial sphere.*

 CURRENT STATUS OF DISPENSARIES WITHIN GIBSONS

 How many cannabis dispensaries currently exist in the Town of Gibsons?

-Three dispensaries currently operate within Town boundaries: the S&M Sweet Shoppe and the Rainforest Compassion Club in Upper Gibsons which has been issued a one-year Temporary Use Permit, and Coastal Bay Cannabis in Lower Gibsons, which has been issued a three-year Temporary Use Permit.
+Two dispensaries currently operate within Town boundaries: the S&M Sweet Shoppe in Upper Gibsons which has been issued a one-year Temporary Use Permit, and Coastal Bay Cannabis in Lower Gibsons, which has been issued a three-year Temporary Use Permit.
 Coastal Bay Cannabis is the only dispensary which has received a provincial license to sell marijuana.

 ZONING BYLAW AMENDMENT